 We stress that our study has been performed on databases being part of opensource software.
 This class of software comes with a specific open modus operandi in terms of committing changes and distributing maintenance work.
 Thus, we should be very careful to not overgeneralize findings to proprietary databases.
-We would also like to stress that we work only with changes at the logical schema level (and ignore physical-level changes like index creation or change of storage engine).
 As another concern, one could possibly argue that application areas affect the way databases evolve (e.g., CMS's can behave differently than scientific databases).
 Although this is possible in general, in this paper we have focused on patterns that we found common in all data sets.
 Overall, we are quite confident with our results concerning this area, as we have covered a large number of databases, from a variety of domains that seem to give consistent answers to our research questions (behaviour deviations are mostly related to the maturity of the database and not to its application area).